 In this study, in addition to the prevalence rate of van gene, the resistance pattern and multiple resistance pattern of Enterococci spp isolates were investigated.
 Enterococcus isolates depicted the highest resistance to erythromycin 96.29% (78 samples) and the lowest resistance to meropenem (2.46%, n=2).
 This finding indicates the most commonly used antibiotic intaked in one area, and that erythromycin has probably been used far more than other antibiotics in livestock breeding.
-Drug resistance pattern in various regions of Iran and the world is not the same due to such factors as genetic alterations in the isolates, difference in the antibiotics availability.
+Drug resistance pattern in various regions of Iran and the world is not the same due to such factors as genetic alterations in the isolates, difference in the amount of antibiotics used, and the difference in the antibiotics availability.